alexbelloni/cntowerlightsapi/README.md

 # Welcome to CN Tower Lights API

-This API shows the current CN Tower's color agenda according to the official webpage.
+This API shows the current CN Tower's color agenda (📍 Toronto, Canada) according to its official webpage.

+## Motivation
+I wondered what the reasons were to CN Tower shows distinct colors every night.
+Then I found the official agenda and its appointments to celebrate notable events and dates.
+As a nerd web developer, I created this API when didn't discover the official one.

+## How it works

+After user calls the API requesting the schedule:
+If the current date is on the database, it returns the agenda
+If else, it scrapes the official schedule and saves on the database.
+Then the method returns the agenda to the user.

 ## Documentation

-Created using: Nodejs, Express, Scrape-it
+Created using: Nodejs, Express, Scrape-it, Airtable

 Tested using: Jest